Rarity (My Little Pony): Development

 Rarity was based on the Generation 1 unicorns Sparkler and Glory, and her name was taken from a Generation 3 unicorn first introduced in 2006.

 In developing Rarity's character, creator Lauren Faust sought to balance studio requirements for fashion play with her desire to avoid stereotypical fashionista tropes.
 Faust deliberately portrayed Rarity as a businesswoman and fashion designer who created and sold her own designs through her shop, Carousel Boutique.
 According to Faust's social media posts, the original design for the boutique was called "Carousel Couture" and featured a working carousel with the horses serving as clothing mannequins.
 This proposal was ultimately rejected by executives, one of several creative constraints that eventually contributed to Faust's departure from the series during Season 2.

-Faust originally intended for Rarity's Element of Harmony to be "inspiration", but the production team changed it to "generosity" because they felt inspiration was "too much of a thinker, especially for kids."
+Faust originally intended for Rarity's Element of Harmony to be inspiration, but the production team changed it to generosity because they felt the former was "too much of a thinker, especially for kids."
 Faust welcomed this change, noting that it "really helped pull [Rarity] away from the stereotypical, unlikable debutante."
 Faust cited Audrey Hepburn as her biggest influence for Rarity's character and praised voice actress Tabitha St. Germain's performance, which "added a humor to Rarity that was unexpected and wonderful."